Genusbiz/docs/users/navigate-view-modify-and-control/working-in-tables/advanced/view-settings.md

 **![ID79E7CB9C84804014.IDE76C08B82D964027.png](media/ID79E7CB9C84804014.IDE76C08B82D964027.png)**

 **Note**.
 If a field is a reference to a [code domain](../../../../terminology.md), data are sorted according to the logical sort order defined for the code domain, which not necessarily equals the alphanumeric order.
-For example, in a code domain which defines some kind of workflow status, the codes may be specified in the following sort order: <span style="FONT-STYLE: italic">Not Started, <span style="FONT-STYLE: italic">In Progress and <span style="FONT-STYLE: italic">Completed.
+For example, in a code domain which defines some kind of workflow status, the codes may be specified in the following sort order: _Not Started_, _In Progress_ and _Completed_.